 Manny Pina accounts for two of Milwaukee's four home runs, and the bullpen throws five shutout innings.

 The right-hander has not allowed a run in seven innings over his last two outings, giving up two hits and two walks while striking out 14 batters.

-Post-Dispatch subscribers: See what our baseball writer had to say about the team during his live chat from Jupiter, Fla.
+Post-Dispatch subscribers: See what our baseball writer has to say about the team during his live chat.

 Zach Plesac issued an apology after endangering himself and his teammates by violating his team's protocols put in place for the MLB restart.

 As 15th consecutive Cardinals game is postponed, MLB commissioner tells Post-Dispatch he '100 percent' sees a way for Cards to resume their season.